Walid-Berrouk/AlphaCTF2k23_Write-Ups/README.md

 ## Introduction

-Mentoring program is an algerian nationa event that Alphabit club offers as an opportunity to all hackers and cybersecurity enthusiasts to introduce them into cybersecurity field by organizing beginner friendly and promising workshops in different cybersecurity categories accompanied with CTF challenges to practice on.
+AlphaCTF 2k23 is an Algerian national event that Alphabit club offers as an opportunity to all hackers and cybersecurity enthusiasts to introduce them into cybersecurity field by organizing beginner friendly and promising workshops in different cybersecurity categories accompanied with CTF challenges to practice on.

 <img src="./screenshots/Home.png"
      alt="Markdown Monster icon"